johnnovak/gridmonger/sphinx-docs/source/preferences.rst

 Editing tab
 ===========

-The **Editing** tab contains settings that affect the workings of the editing operations.
+The **Editing** tab contains settings that affect the editing operations.

 **Movement wraparound** controls whether the cursor should appear on the opposite side when moved past the edges of the level (see